Similarity, Compression and Local Steps: Three Pillars of Efficient Communications for Distributed Variational Inequalities: Introduction

 \section{Introduction}

-Variational inequalities have a rather long history of research.
-Their first applications were the equilibrium problems in economics and game theory \cite{NeumannGameTheory1944, HarkerVIsurvey1990, VIbook2003}.
-Even then it was clear that variational inequalities were not just a separate broad class of interesting problems, but a universal paradigm involving other problems that are no less attractive than variational inequalities.
-Here one can distinguish minimization, saddle point, fixed point problems and others.
-Whereas research for minimization was actively developed separately, research for saddle point problems was very often coupled with the development of science around variational inequalities.
+Variational Inequalities (VI) have a rather long history of research.
+Their first applications were the equilibrium problems in economics and game theory \citep{NeumannGameTheory1944, HarkerVIsurvey1990, VIbook2003}.
+Variational inequalities were seen as a universal paradigm, involving other attractive problems, including minimization, Saddle Point Problems (SPP), fixed point problems, and others.
+Whereas research for minimization was actively developed separately, research for saddle point problems was often coupled with science's development around variational inequalities.
 This trend continues even now.
-This is partly elated to the fact that the methods for minimization problems are not always suitable for saddles and variational inequalities.
-Moreover, from the theoretical point of view these methods give rather poor or even zero guarantees of convergence.
-Therefore a separate branch of algorithms has developed for variational inequalities and saddle problems.
-Such methods include, e.g. \texttt{Extra Gradient} \cite{Korpelevich1976TheEM, Nemirovski2004, juditsky2008solving}, Tseng's method \cite{doi:10.1137/S0363012998338806} and many others \cite{beznosikov2022smooth}.
+This is partly related to the fact that the methods for minimization problems are not always suitable for SPP and VI.
+Moreover, from the theoretical point of view, these methods give relatively poor or even zero guarantees of convergence.
+Therefore a separate branch of algorithms has been developed for VI and SPP.
+Such methods include, e.g. \texttt{Extra Gradient} \cite{Korpelevich1976TheEM, Nemirovski2004, juditsky2008solving}, Tseng's method \cite{doi:10.1137/S0363012998338806} and many others \cite{beznosikov2022smooth}. \\ Over time, VI found new applications, e.g. in signal processing \cite{scutari2010convex}.
+In the last decade, they also attracted the interest of the machine learning community.
+Nowadays, VI and SPP are used in various aspects of machine learning.
+For example, there are many applications for the already classical learning tasks in supervised learning (with non-separable loss \citep{Thorsten}; with non-separable regularizer \cite{bach2011optimization}), unsupervised learning (discriminative clustering \cite{NIPS2004_64036755}; matrix factorization \cite{bach2008convex}), image denoising \cite{esser2010general,chambolle2011first}, robust optimization \cite{BenTal2009:book}.
+It turns out that VI can be also linked with modern areas of learning science, including reinforcement learning \citep{Omidshafiei2017:rl,Jin2020:mdp}, adversarial training \cite{Madry2017:adv}, and GANs \citep{goodfellow2014generative, daskalakis2017training,gidel2018variational,mertikopoulos2018optimistic,chavdarova2019reducing,pmlr-v89-liang19b,peng2020training} to name a few.